-8.5 Review Criteria.
-In reviewing In reviewing and approving land use applications, rezoning requests and development proposals DRIs, the County Local

-Governments will consider, if applicable, the following issues: when requested by the School Board:

-- (a) Providing school sites and facilities within planned neighborhoods. - (b) Insuring the compatibility of land uses adjacent to existing schools and reserved school sites. - (c) The co-location of parks, recreation and community facilities with school sites. - (d) The linkage of schools, parks, libraries and other public facilities with bikeways, trails, and sidewalks. - (e) Insuring the development of traffic circulation plans to serve schools and the surrounding neighborhood. - (f) Providing off-site signalization, signage, access, other transportation improvements and sidewalks to serve all schools. - (g) The inclusion of school bus stops and turnarounds in new developments. - (h) Encouraging the private sector to identify and implement creative solutions to developing adequate school facilities in residential developments. - (i) School DistrictBoard comments on Growth ManagementComprehensive Plan amendments, rezonings and DRIs. and other land use decisions, - (j) Available school capacity, planned improvements or mitigation for insufficient planned improvements to increase school capacity. - 1.8.6 Community Development.
-In formulating community development plans and programs, the County Local Governments will consider the following issues: - 4.(a) Target community development improvements in older and distressed neighborhoods near schools. - 2.(b) Coordinate County programs and capital improvements that are consistent with and meet the capital needs identified in the School District's School Board's school facilities plan. - 3.(c) Encourage developments and property owners to donate school sites at predevelopment prices, assist with the construction of new facilities or renovation to existing facilities, and provide transportation alternatives. - 4.(d) Address and resolve multi-jurisdictional public school issues.
+- 8.5 Review Criteria.
+In reviewing and approving land use applications, rezoning requests and DRIs, the Local Governments will consider, if applicable, the following issues: - (a) Providing school sites and facilities within planned neighborhoods. - (b) Insuring the compatibility of land uses adjacent to existing schools and reserved school sites. - (c) The co-location of parks, recreation and community facilities with school sites. - (d) The linkage of schools, parks, libraries and other public facilities with bikeways, trails, and sidewalks. - (e) Insuring the development of traffic circulation plans to serve schools and the surrounding neighborhood. - (f) Providing off-site signalization, signage, access, other transportation improvements and sidewalks to serve schools. - (g) The inclusion of school bus stops and turnarounds in new developments. - (h) Encouraging the private sector to identify and implement creative solutions to developing adequate school facilities in residential developments. - (i) School District comments on Comprehensive Plan amendments, rezonings and DRIs-, which increase residential density. - (j) Available school capacity, planned improvements or mitigation for insufficient capacity. - 8.6 Community Development.
+In formulating community development plans and programs, the Local Governments will consider the following issues: - (a) Target community development improvements in older and distressed neighborhoods near schools. - (b) Coordinate programs and capital improvements that are consistent with and meet the capital needs identified in the School District's school facilities plan. - (c) Encourage developments and property owners to donate school sites at predevelopment prices, assist with the construction of new facilities or renovateion to existing facilities, and provide transportation alternatives. - (d) Address and resolve multi-jurisdictional public school issues.